 What does it take to compete?
 All it really takes to compete is the desire!
 One commonly heard comment at shows nationwide by first-time competitors is “I waited too long, I could have done a show years ago.
 I feel like I missed out on a lot of opportunities.”
 The reality is that you don't need a certain any experience or a certain amount of mass.
 The second most common remark is “I wish I had gone to see a show first, I feel so lost here!”

 If you've never attended a drug-free contest, you definitely should check one out.
 The absolute best way to get a feeling for a show is to watch one.
 Peak competition season normally starts in late March and ends in late November; however, OCB promotes shows all year long in some regions.
 It will help you tremendously if you watch an event live to get an idea of how the show is organized and judged.
 Furthermore, you can identify what “look” the judges awarding.

-If attending a live event is not feasible, you can view event videos and photos online (Insert hyperlink to photos and YouTube).
+If attending a live event is not feasible, you can view event videos and photos online.
 When doing your research, be sure you're looking at amateur level events rather than those at the professional level.
 Online photos and videos will show comparison rounds during pre-judging and individual presentations and awards during finals.
 By studying individual presentations, you can get an idea of the normal level of conditioning and development that is typical for each category.